hmcts/idam-health-checker/README.md

 ### 1.7.2.
 Password Grant Health Probe

-Health check description of password grant probe for ForgeRock AM, which asserts that the password grant returns an access token.
+Health check description of hmcts realm password grant probe for ForgeRock AM, which asserts that the password grant returns an access token.
 This probe is enabled when `am` is active however it will ignore status changes due to `HealthProbeFailureHandling.IGNORE`.

 **External Service Dependencies**